ParetoQ: Improving Scaling Laws in Extremely Low-bit LLM Quantization: Pareto-Optimality of Extremely Low-Bit LLM

 \subsection{Accuracy-speed Trade-off}

 To evaluate potential speedup benefits beyond memory reduction, we implemented 2-bit quantization kernels on the CPU and compared them with 4-bit quantization.
 The curves in Figure~\ref{fig:pareto_curve} (c) demonstrate that, within our experimental range, 2-bit quantized models consistently outperform 4-bit models in terms of accuracy-speed performance, positioning 2-bit quantization as a superior choice for on-device applications where both latency and storage are critical.
-Detailed settings are provided in the appendix.
+See appendix for detailed settings.